Pressurized water reactor: Moderator

-Heavy water has very low neutron absorption, so heavy water reactors tend to have a positive void coefficient, though the CANDU reactor design mitigates this issue by using unenriched, natural uranium; these reactors are also designed with a number of passive safety systems not found in the original RBMK design.
-In a case of total loss of the coolant/moderator (in a reactor where heavy water is both the coolant and the moderator) an automatic scram occurs, just as would happen in a light water reactor.
-Furthermore, no criticality occurs when a heavy water reactor is supplied with (ordinary) light water as an emergency coolant.
+The Canadian CANDU heavy water reactor design have a slight positive void coefficient, these reactors mitigate this issues with a number of built-in advanced passive safety systems not found in the Soviet RBMK design.
+No criticality could occur in a CANDU reactor or any other heavy water reactor when ordinary light water is supplied to the reactor as an emergency coolant.
 Depending on burnup, boric acid or another neutron poison will have to be added to emergency coolant to avoid a criticality accident.

 PWRs are designed to be maintained in an undermoderated state, meaning that there is room for increased water volume or density to further increase moderation, because if moderation were near saturation, then a reduction in density of the moderator/coolant could reduce neutron absorption significantly while reducing moderation only slightly, making the void coefficient positive.
 Also, light water is actually a somewhat stronger moderator of neutrons than heavy water, though heavy water's neutron absorption is much lower.
 Because of these two facts, light water reactors have a relatively small moderator volume and therefore have compact cores.
 One next generation design, the supercritical water reactor, is even less moderated.
 A less moderated neutron energy spectrum does worsen the capture/fission ratio for 235U and especially 239Pu, meaning that more fissile nuclei fail to fission on neutron absorption and instead capture the neutron to become a heavier nonfissile isotope, wasting one or more neutrons and increasing accumulation of heavy transuranic actinides, some of which have long half-lives.